Course details

 -

 This is an asynchronous online course supplemented with recorded videos of course content.
 This course requires all students to write both midterms as well as the final exam in person at the above dates/times/locations.
 Students must have an e-mail address and access to a computer capable of downloading basic documents.
 Students are not required to be online at a specific time of the day; however, they are required to submit all open book assignments/quizzes on their due dates.
 Students must have a textbook with MyEconLab (or etext with MyEconLab) by first day of class.
 This course is not self-paced.
 It contains weekly open book assignments/quizzes.
-If the student has a conflict between one or more exams and another course (or work schedule), there will be no accommodations made by the instructor, but the student may book an exam with BCIT Test Centre (www.bcit.ca/test-centre/) on a date approved by the department.
-To arrange this, please contact busapts@bcit.ca.
+If the student has a conflict between one or more exams and another course (or work schedule), there will be no accommodations made by the instructor, but the student may book an exam with BCIT Test Centre (www.bcit.ca/test-centre/) on a date approved by your instructor.
 Please note that the student will be responsible for covering the cost of writing the exam with the Test Centre.
 If you have any questions about the course, please contact the instructor, Zu Fromm (Zuzana_Fromm@bcit.ca) directly prior to registering.
 Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

 Status